Creating a GCP GKE Cluster

 Static IP

 The Static IP feature is currently only available to clusters deployed with a VPC managed by Qovery and can only be enabled at cluster creation.By default, when your cluster is created, its worker nodes are allocated public IP addresses, which are used for external communication.
-For improved security and control, the Static IP feature allows you to ensure that outbound traffic from your cluster uses specific IP addresses.Here is what will be deployed on your cluster:- Cloud Nats
+For improved security and control, the Static IP feature allows you to ensure that outbound traffic from your cluster uses specific IP addresses.Here is what will be deployed on your cluster:- Cloud Routers

 Create and Install